Own Your Power

 Women often shy away from the word “power” and let’s face it, you can’t blame them.
 The news and social media feeds are filled with stories about abuse of power.
 What’s more, for many, we have had our own experiences with power being used to keep us from attaining a promotion or prevent us from sharing our opinions.
 We don’t often hear stories about when power was used for good even though it happens all the time.
 So why would women want to own power?

-Our moderator, Amanda Vinicky from WTTW-TV and our esteemed panel of influential Illinois women are here to unpack the definition of power and help women leverage their very desirable leadership qualities, among which include strong communication and collaboration skills.
+Our esteemed panel of influential Illinois women are here to unpack the definition of power and help women leverage their very desirable leadership qualities, among which include strong communication and collaboration skills.

 OUR SPEAKERS